supertestnet/pulsar/README.md

 # Why did you make this?
 The human rights foundation [posted](https://bitcoinmagazine.com/business/human-rights-foundation-announces-20-btc-bounty-challenge-for-bitcoin-development) the following bounty:

-> The third bounty is another 2 BTC reward for the creation of a Nostr client implementation of end to end encrypted group chats which is incapable of leaking metadata to potentially malicious third parties.
-In order to be eligible, the group chat must enable three or more users to communicate, with no ability for outside adversaries to gather the content of the messages, nor the identity or frequency of the users messaging.
+> 2 BTC for the creation of end to end encrypted group chats powered by any popular Nostr client that does not leak metadata to third parties.
+Users must be able to chat with at least two other Nostr users.
+Outside observers must not be able to see the content of messages, the sender/recipient of messages, or the total number of messages between recipients.

 Consequently, my goals are: